Practice Italian reading and listening with the Italian experiment

 Galileo, the Italian physicist, philosopher, and astronomer

-Galileo Galilei (1564-1642), was one of the most distinguished of the early scientists.
+Galileo Galilei (1564-1642) was one of the most distinguished early scientists.
 He was a professor of mathematics at Pisa in Italy, but he was also a great experimental physicist.

-He made major contributions to math, physics, and astronomy during the Scientific Revolution of the 16th and 17th Century
+He made major contributions to math, physics, and astronomy during the Scientific Revolution of the 16th and 17th Centuries.

-He improved the telescope, used it to study the moon, and discovered four of the moons which go around Jupiter.
+He improved the telescope, used it to study the moon, and discovered four moons around Jupiter.